RedisLabs/redislabs-docs/content/rs/administering/creating-databases/create-active-active.md

     - [**OSS Cluster API**]({{< relref "/rs/administering/designing-production/networking/using-oss-cluster-api.md" >}}) - {{< embed-md "oss-cluster-api-intro.md"  >}}

     - [**Data eviction policy**]({{< relref "/rs/administering/database-operations/eviction-policy.md" >}}) -
-        When the total size of the database reaches its memory limit the database, the database cannot accept new keys.
-        You can select a data eviction policy that defines the keys to evict in order to make room for new keys.
-The default eviction policy is `noeviction`.
+        When the total size of the database reaches its memory limit, the database cannot accept new keys.
+You can select a data eviction policy that defines the keys to delete to make room for new keys.
+The default eviction policy for Active-Active is `noeviction`.

     - **Participating Clusters** - You must specify the URL of the clusters that you want to host instances of an Active-Active database and the admin user account to connect to each cluster.
         1. In the **Participating Clusters** list, click ![Add](/images/rs/icon_add.png#no-click "Add") to add clusters.